cypnk/Cabin-Life/Three-phase Assembly/README.md

 ***IMPORTANT: Electricity is dangerous and the author is not responsible for any damage to property, injuries, or worse, which may be caused by using any of the information presented here.***

 Supplies:
+* Neodymium bar type (recommended) or round magnets with axial North South polarity (flat face N or S)
+* * Ferrite (iron-ceramic) magnets may be used, but with lower performance
 * 0 To 4 AWG or similarly thick *stranded* copper wire (E.G. battery cable, welding cable etc...)
 * 12 To 14 AWG household-grade copper wiring
 * 5/8" (~16+mm) to 1" (~25+mm) smooth, round, shaft rod or wheelbarrow axle